RoboticAgents/cup-stacking-evoarm/writing/report.md

 ## Experimental Results

-TODO: Conduct at least three experiments with your completed implementation, where something is varied in each experiment (for example changes in the environment).
+Conduct at least three experiments with your completed implementation, where something is varied in each experiment (for example changes in the environment).
 Produce visual representation of these experiments (pictures or videos).
 Describe your observations of the outcome of these experiments (how did the robot behave in these experiments? were there variations?).

 ## Ethical Implications